Dot50Cal/JRE-Spotify-Download/README.md

 | Video (1920x1080)     | 19       | 15      | 16      | 8      |
 | When to use script | Works til #2038 (Trae Tha Truth) | Works til #149 (MMA Dan Henderson) | Works til #2054 (Elon Musk) | Current episodes |

+04-03-2024 Update:

+I'm happy to report things appear to still be working just fine.
+Joe has been posting his episodes in full on YouTube now since episode 2111 with Kat Williams.
+I'll do a little quality breakdown/check comparing YouTube to Spotify when I have time, but I suspect that will be the final update for this project.
+I'll be making a new project which utilizes ytdlp to automate downloads for future JRE episodes.

 12-23-2023 Update:

 A few things have changed, most noticable is a switch to mp4 container's for the video/audio rather than webm.
 The 4th script has been updated.
 Also, there are some episodes that have video issues for the 1080p copy.
 The ones I noticed are 2055 Tim Kennedy, 2075 Protect Our Parks Part 1, and the last 2-3 minutes of the MMA 151 with Bo Nickal.
 I am not sure what has caused this but assume it is uncorrectable at this time and deferred to 720p copies for those episodes.
 This is why I included a specific 720p script this time.
 Its also become somewhat clearer that I believe Spotify is changing the quality #'s around in a programatic fasion to deter what we are doing here, or at least make it harder.
 I am hoping this ceases since it appears their infrastructure change is complete with the switch to mp4, but will keep monitoring for updates.